 Both of these procedures are more likely to be successful if done within two months of a fracture diagnosis.
 They can help relieve pain and improve mobility when other measures fail to provide relief.

 The SI joints are located between the iliac bones and the sacrum, connecting the spine to the hips.
 The two joints provide support and stability, and play a major role in absorbing impact when walking and lifting.
-From the back, the SI joints are located below the waist where two dimples are visible.
+From the back, the SI joints are located below the waist where two dimples are sometimes visible.

 Strong ligaments and muscles support the SI joints.
 There is a very small amount of motion in the joint for normal body flexibility.
 As we age our bones become arthritic and ligaments stiffen.
 When the cartilage wears down, the bones may rub together causing pain.
 The SI joint is a synovial joint filled with fluid.
 This type of joint has free nerve endings that can cause chronic pain if the joint degenerates or does not move properly.